-Because I get a ton of e-mails from readers asking how to start and build a profitable blog, I created The Treasure Map To Blogging Success in 30 Days to help beginners like you build your blogs from scratch with NO experience and NO tech skills required.
+UPDATE: Because I get a ton of e-mails from readers asking how to start and build a profitable blog, I created The Treasure Map To Blogging Success in 30 Days to help beginners like you build your blogs from scratch with NO experience and NO tech skills required.
 Many brand new bloggers have followed everything taught in this ebook and are seeing great results with their blogs!

 You can also view all the blogging tools and resources you need as a beginner blogger at the bottom of this post.
 It’s personally what I used to get to where I am now.
 Plus, it’s at a VERY low cost to get started!

 I’ll be honest to let you know that it will take time and a lot of learning to actually see results!
 But it is SO worth it in the end!